 - Send the according Authorization Policy and parameter to NG-RAN via AMF.

-6.18 Solution #18: Open ProSe Discovery
+6.18 Solution #18: Control Plane based 5G DDNMF Deployment

 6.18.1 Description

-This solution addresses Key Issue#1 and provides the Open ProSe Discovery procedure based on the architecture described in Annex B, clause B.3, which enables the 5G network controls the discovery procedure via control plane.
+This solution addresses Key Issue#1 and provides the Open and Restricted ProSe Discovery procedure based on the architecture described in Annex B, clause B.3, which enables the 5G network to control the discovery procedure via control plane.

-Open Direct Discovery as defined in TS 23.303 [9] only supports Model A based discovery mechanism.
-This solution focus on how to enable the network controlled Open Direct Discovery procedures.

-Editor's note: How to support Restricted ProSe Discovery is FFS.
+This solution also addresses Key Issue#7 and supports event based charging for ProSe Direct Discovery.

-6.18.2 Procedures
+6.18.2 Procedures for ProSe Direct Discovery

 6.18.2.1 Policy/Parameter Description

-The following identities are required for Open ProSe Discovery:
+The following identities are required for Open ProSe Direct Discovery:

 a) Application ID: an identity used by a UE to indicate a specific ProSe application.
 The Application ID is assigned (provided) by the ProSe Application Server.

+b) User identity:

-b) ProSe Application ID: the same concept as defined in TS 23.303 [9], clause 4.6.4.1.
+- ProSe Application ID: the same concept as defined in TS 23.303 [9], clause 4.6.4.1.

+- ProSe Discovery UE ID (PDUID): the same concept as defined in TS 23.303 [9], clause 4.6.4.7.

+- Restricted ProSe Application User ID (RPAUID): the same concept as defined in TS 23.303 [9], clause 4.6.4.8.

+c) Discovery Parameter:

+- Discovery Code for Model A：

-c) ProSe Application Code: the same concept as defined in TS 23.303 [9], clause 4.6.4.2.
+- ProSe Application Code: the same concept as defined in TS 23.303 [9], clause 4.6.4.2.

+- ProSe Restricted Code: the same concept as defined in TS 23.303 [9], clause 4.6.4.6.

+- Discovery Code for Model B：

+- ProSe Query Code: the same concept as defined in TS 23.303 [9], clause 4.6.4.4.

+- ProSe Response Code: the same concept as defined in TS 23.303 [9], clause 4.6.4.5.

-d) Discovery Filter: the same concept as defined in TS 23.303 [9], clause 4.6.4.2a.
+- Discovery Filter: the same concept as defined in TS 23.303 [9], clause 4.6.4.2a.

-e) Validity Timer: the same concept as defined in TS 23.303 [9], clause 4.6.4.2.
+d) Validity Timer: the same concept as defined in TS 23.303 [9], clause 4.6.4.2.

-f) Announcer Info: provides information about the announcing user.
+e) Announcer Info: provides information about the announcing user.
 The Announcer Info can be set to the DNN that the UE is able to access, or the UE capability such as VR/AR rendering index.
 This parameter is pre-configured in the UE.

-6.18.2.2 Procedure for Open ProSe Discovery (Model A)
+6.18.2.2 Procedure for ProSe Discovery

+The following procedure is used for both open and restricted Prose discovery and supports both Model A and Model B discovery.
+The only difference is the User identity carried in the Discovery request message sent by different UEs (e.g., ProSe Application ID by Announcing UE, RPAUID by Discoveree UE) and the ProSe Discovery parameters retrieved from 5G DDNMF.

+Multiple 5G DDNMFs may be involved in the ProSe Discovery parameters generation and provisioning, for example, when the Announcing UE is roaming or the ProSe Application Code that Monitoring UE is interested to monitor generated by a different PLMN.
+The detailed procedures and the interactions between multiple 5G DDNMFs are shown in clause 6.18.2.3 and 6.18.2.4.

 Figure6.18.2.2-1: Overall procedures for Open ProSe Discovery (Model A)